With increasingly frequent pee tests being carried out at places of

 using a microwave to heat your pee sample has to be a little insane, and

-yet youâ€™ll often read about this as a suggested method.
+yet youâ€™ll often read about this as a suggested method, despite it being best to heat the sample without a microwave!
 Here are a few

 reasons why itâ€™s not a good idea: